How to Retrieve and Save Document Attachments Using java file output stream with GroupDocs.Viewer for Java

 Save Document Attachments to a Directory

-Now that you’ve learned how to retrieve attachments, let’s save them to your desired directory using GroupDocs.Viewer API.
+Now that you’ve learned how to retrieve attachments, let’s save them to your desired directory using GroupDocs.Viewer API and java file output stream.

 Overview